marcoparello/CTF-Writeups/BCACTF-5/crypto/Vinegar-Times-3.md

 ![](../images/vinegar-times-3-part-1.png)

-Mentions French, so I looked up French cipher, which came up to be Vingenere Cipher, which led me to `dcode.fr`'s vingenere cipher decoder.
+The challenge description mentions French, so I looked up "French cipher" on Google, which returned "Vingenere cipher".
+I then searched for a Vingenere cipher decoder, which led me to `dcode.fr`'s Vingenere cipher decoder.
 Using the key of vinegar, I was able to decrypt `mmqaonv` to:

 ```txt
 redwine